Master Schedule Smoothing

 Select Attendance Codes

-To add and deduct hours from the Smoothing Bank and pay the employee, three Attendance Codes need to be setup.
+To add and deduct hours from the Smoothing Bank and pay the employee, three Attendance Codes must be set up.

 Smoothing Bank